kulebyakinasb/kulebyakinasb.github.io/README.md

-# Hi everyone! (｡◕‿◕｡)
+# 📁Portfolio

-I'm a analyst and marketing manager.
-Works in B2B and B2C (IT industry, GameDev, Medicine, Parents and child, Leisure sphere).

-📌 Cohort analysis, ABC, XYZ, RFM analysis

-🧠 Analysis of advertising campaigns and website users

-📊 Creating user-friendly dashboards and presentations

-💬 Development and support of marketing programs

-👯‍♀️ Organizing and conducting training for employees

-## ⚙ My skills include

-- SQL (PostgreSQL and MySQL)
-- Python (Pandas, Matplotlib, Seaborn)
+The portfolio is based on data from a company that has been organizing concerts and performances for parents and children in Moscow for over 15 year.
+I have been working for this company for the last few years.

+**Portfolio is icluded:**
-- Excel
+- Cohort analyze retention in Excel
-- Power BI, Yandex DataLens
+- Dashbords in Yandex DataLens with SQL
-- Yandex.Metrika, Google Analytisc
-- PowerPoint, Canva
-- Tilda (creation and editing)
-- Database user (1C, Navision, Oracle)
+- RFM analyze by Python

-## 🔗 Links
+## 🔗 Contacts
 ![Logo](https://vmestesmamoy.ru/img/tg.png)
 t.me/kulebyakina_sb
+kulebyakinasb@gmail.com